spacetelescope/imexam/imexam/htmlhelp/_sources/commands.txt

     close the DS9 window and end the connection

 view(img, header=None, frame=None, asFits=False):
-    Load an image array into a ds9 frame, if no frame is specified a new frame is created
+    Load an image array into a DS9 frame, if no frame is specified, the current frame is used.
+If no frame exists, then a new one is created.
+    A basic header is created and sent to DS9.
+You can look at this header with disp_header() but get_header() will return an error because it looks for a filename, and no file was loaded, just the array.

 readcursor():
     returns image coordinate postion and key pressed as a tuple of the for float(x), float(y), str(key)